 Download Free The Persistence Of Memory Book 2 All Our Yesterdays Book in PDF and EPUB Free Download.
 You can read online The Persistence Of Memory Book 2 All Our Yesterdays and write the review.

-A secretive organization is creating a weapon that will collapse history.
-Nina and Daniel's fight is to stay together.
-It takes them on a jurney around the world and into another dimension.
-They now face risks beyond their imagination.
+Love is hard, even for superheroes.
+Nina and Daniel have never known any destiny other than fighting their separate masters' wars.
+Now, a secretive organization is creating a weapon that will collapse history.
+Their fight is to stay together.
+It takes them on a journey around the world and into another dimension.
+Nina and Daniel now face risks beyond their imagination.
 Sacrifices must be made, and time is running out.

 The author, a computer science professor diagnosed with terminal cancer, explores his life, the lessons that he has learned, how he has worked to achieve his childhood dreams, and the effect of his diagnosis on him and his family.